-March 6, 2017, the proposed Class Notice instructs those who wish to object to the settlement to send their objections to this Court.
-Objections are to be postmarked by a date to be established by this Court, and should conform to the requirements set forth in the proposed Class Notice, including the content of the objection.
-The Class Notice informs Class Members of their right to appear at the Fairness Hearing themselves or through their own counsel at their own expense, and what steps to take in order to do so.
+As before, the proposed Class Notice instructs Class Members to send to this Court any objections they may have to the Settlement.
+The parties propose that objections be postmarked within one (1) month of the mailing of the Class Notice.
+Dkt 385.
+The Class Notice informs Class Members of their right to appear at the Fairness Hearing themselves or through separately retained counsel at their own expense, and what steps to take to do so.